 Wake-From-Low_Power (Secondary)

-(AER-LORA-SW16) Implement wake-from-low-power based on IMU input
+(AER-LORA-SW16) Implement wake-from-low-power based on IMU input.

 IP Backhaul (Base Station)

 The overall goal of the Base Station is to process commands from a web interface and forward those commands to all the Car Radios.
-The web interface software should allow the user to send commands to connected nodes and see view the status of all nodes connected to the IP backhaul.
+The web interface software should allow the user to send commands to connected nodes and view the status of all nodes connected to the IP backhaul.
 The Base Station should be connected to the web interface via Ethernet (hence IP backhaul).
 The Base Station software should run on students' choice of an embedded Linux distribution and is responsible for forwarding commands from the web interface to the Car Radios, and forwarding responses back to the web interface.
 If time allows, the base station should implement spectrum scanning where the base station finds an acceptable RF channel and sets all nodes accordingly.

 The local processor for the Traincar design shall be from the STM32L4 series of chips.
 These allow drastically reduced power needs in exchange for much lighter performance.